cocacola-lab/ChatIE/README.md

 2. Run `npm run start`.
 GPT4IE should open up in a new browser tab.
 3. cd `back-end` and Run `python run.py`.
 4. note: node-version v14.17.4  npm-version 9.6.0
-5. we use api from [revChatGPT](https://github.com/acheong08/ChatGPT) and v1 version,
-you can see how to get access token.

 ## Examples